mezcel/electron-container/README.md

     * Note: consider [wgetjs](https://www.npmjs.com/package/wgetjs) for continued secure development.

 __Todo:__
 * The ```pmf-calculation.js``` script is bloated due to the "on the fly" patches, adds, and tweaks.
-Considering cleaning it up or making it more OOP.
+Considering cleaning up my tweaks or making the tweaks more jqs vs js.
-* Synronize and controll the app's navigational pace amd preogress using the built in ```socketio.js```.
+* (multi user feature) Synronizing the navigational pace and progress location using the built in ```socketio.js```.
 ---

 ### Main Dev Objective: